dealien/SCIENCE-Project-To-Do-List/drive_a_bus_off_mount_chiliad.md

 Call a Bus from Pegasus and drive it up Mount Chiliad.
 Then drive it off the top and roll down the side.
 It'll be awesome, especially if the bus is full of people!

 ## Report
-It became obvious almost immediately that the Bus did not have
+It became obvious almost immediately that the Bus did not have the necessary horsepower or traction to make

 ## Records